Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors: Introduction

 \section{Introduction}

 Though the transformer networks \cite{vaswani2017attention, devlin2018BERT} have achieved great success, our understanding of how they work is still fairly limited.
 This has triggered increasing efforts to visualize and analyze these ``black boxes''.
 Besides a direct visualization of the attention weights, most of the current efforts to interpret transformer models involve ``probing tasks''.
 They are achieved by attaching a light-weighted auxiliary classifier at the output of the target transformer layer.
-Then only the auxiliary classifier is trained for well-known NLP tasks like part-of-speech (POS) Tagging, Named-entity recognition (NER) Tagging, Syntactic Dependency, etc. \cite{tenney2019you,liu-etal-2019-linguistic} show transformer models have excellent performance in those probing tasks.
+Then only the auxiliary classifier is trained for well-known NLP tasks like part-of-speech (POS) Tagging, Named-entity recognition (NER) Tagging, Syntactic Dependency, etc. \citet{tenney2019you} and \citet{liu-etal-2019-linguistic} show transformer models have excellent performance in those probing tasks.
 These results indicate that transformer models have learned the language representation related to the probing tasks.
-Though the probing tasks are great tools for interpreting language models, their limitation is explained in \citep{Anna2020Bertology}.
-We summarize the limitation into three major points: \begin{itemize} \item Most probing tasks, like POS and NER taggering, are too simple.
-A model that performs well in those probing tasks does not reflect the model’s true capacity. \item Probing tasks can only verify whether the certain prior structure is learned in a language model.
-They can not reveal the structures beyond our prior knowledge.

-\item It's hard to locate where exactly the related linguistic representation is learned in the transformer.
+Though the probing tasks are great tools for interpreting language models, their limitation is explained in \citet{Anna2020Bertology}.
+We summarize the limitation into three major points: \begin{itemize} \item Most probing tasks, like POS and NER tagging, are too simple.
+A model that performs well in those probing tasks does not reflect the model’s true capacity. \item Probing tasks can only verify whether a certain prior structure is learned in a language model.
+They can not reveal the structures beyond our prior knowledge. \item It's hard to locate where exactly the related linguistic representation is learned in the transformer. \end{itemize} Efforts are made to remove those limitations and make probing tasks more diverse.
+For instance, \citet{hewitt-manning-2019-structural} proposes ``structural probe'', which is a much more intricate probing task. \citet{Zhengbao2020Know} proposes to generate specific probing tasks automatically.
+Non-probing methods are also explored to relieve the last two limitations.
+For example, \citet{emily2019VisBert} visualizes embedding from BERT using UMAP and shows that the embeddings of the same word under different contexts are separated into different clusters. \citet{Kawin2019Contextual} analyzes the similarity between embeddings of the same word in different contexts.
+Both of these works show transformers provide a context-specific representation.